abhishek5131/MyReactApp/README.md

 # MyReactApp
-Journey towards learning the Javascript library
+Journey towards learning the Javascript library.
+Creating a new simple information website.